ibpsa/project1-boptest/data/README.md

 data only for the requested index or period of time.
 This method would be used by the ``KPI_Calculator`` or ``Forecaster`` modules.

+## Testcase I/O generation for documentation
+``get_html_IO.py`` can be used to generate the html documentation code for I/O.
+Outputs:
+"inputs.txt": html code documenting the inputs "measurements.txt": html code documenting the outputs